Cochlear Implants: Facts, Benefits and Risks

 Car accidents, contact sports, slips and falls, as well as other types of impacts near to the person's ear with the cochlear implant all have the potential to damage the implant.
 What this might mean is the need for a new implant, along with another surgery and the risks involved with it.
 It is also unknown whether a new implant will work as well as the one the person had.

 People with cochlear implants have to be careful of static electricity, something that can temporarily or even permanently damage their implant.
-A good practice may be to remove the processor and headset prior to making contact with static-generating items such as television screens, synthetic fabric, plastic play equipment, or computer monitors.
+A good practice may be to remove the processor and headset before contacting static-generating items such as television screens, synthetic fabric, plastic play equipment, or computer monitors.

 Longevity of the implant:

 A person will use their cochlear implant for the remainder of their life.
 During a person's lifespan, the manufacturer of their implant might go out of business.
-The question of whether or not a person will be able to obtain replacement parts, or additional customer services in the future, is something that cannot be answered.
+Whether a person will be able to obtain replacement parts, or additional customer services in the future, is something that cannot be answered.

 Infection requiring temporary or permanent removal of the implant: